Metallurgical assay: Coins

 A coin assayer is often assigned to each mint or assay office to determine and assure that all coins produced at the mint have the correct content or purity of each metal specified, usually by law, to be contained in them.
 This was particularly important when gold and silver coins were produced for circulation and used in daily commerce.
 Few nations, however, persist in minting silver or gold coins for general circulation.
 For example, the U.S. discontinued the use of gold in coinage in 1933.
-The U.S. was one of the last nations to discontinue the use of silver in circulating coins after its 1970 half dollar coin, although the amount of silver used in smaller denomination coins was ended after 1964.
+The U.S. was one of the last nations to discontinue the use of silver in circulating coins after its 1970 A.D. half dollar coin, although the amount of silver used in smaller denomination coins was ended after 1964.
 Even with the half dollar, the amount of silver used in the coins was reduced from 90% in 1964 and earlier to 40% between 1965 and 1970.
 Copper, nickel, cupro-nickel and brass alloys now predominate in coin making.
 Notwithstanding, several national mints, including the Perth Mint in Australia, the Austrian Mint, the British Royal Mint, the Royal Canadian Mint, the South African Mint, and the U.S. Mint continue to produce precious metal bullion coins for collectors and investors.
 The precious metal purity and content of these coins is guaranteed by the respective mint or government, and, therefore, the assay of the raw materials and finished coins is an important quality control.

 In the UK, the Trial of the Pyx is a ceremonial procedure for ensuring that newly minted coins conform to required standards.